kleinAsta/kleinAsta/README.md

 - 👋 Hi, I’m @CharlieEuler
 - 👀 I’m interested in reading and stuff idk
 - 🌱 I’m currently learning Java
-- 📫 How to reach me discord: kleinAsta
+- 📫 How to reach me:  discord: kleinAsta
 - 😄 Pronouns: they/them

 <!---